Mnuchin, U.S. Congress leaders hold new talks on the next coronavirus assistance bill - Go Tech Daily

 WASHINGTON – U.S. Treasury Secretary Steven Mnuchin and congressional leaders will hold bipartisan negotiations on a coronavirus response bill with the aim of reaching a deal early next week, it said. by Senate Democratic Leader Chuck Schumer on Friday.

-One day after Republicans failed in the Senate on a $ 250 billion increase in loans for small businesses suffering from a coronavirus outbreak, Schumer said in a statement that he had a “constructive” conversation with Mnuchin.
+One day after Republicans failed in the Senate on a $ 250 billion increase in loans for small businesses suffering from the uprising, Schumer said in a statement that he had “constructive” talks with Mnuchin .

 Democrats support $ 250 billion in new funding but want to set aside some of the lending for community and minority banks.